 With men suffering a higher rate of unemployment

-than women, the stage would be set for more men to return to school to earn additional degrees or certification.
+than women, the stage would be set for more men to return to school to earn additional degrees or certifications.

 The president of Virginia’s Tidewater Community College